History, Distribution and Identification

 Figure 8.
 The rosette weevil (a) is smaller than the head weevil (See Figure 7a).
 Feeding of the rosette weevil can lead to less competitive, multiple-stemmed plants that produce fewer seed, or even destruction of the musk thistle growing point (b).
 Photos: Eric Coombs, Oregon Department of Agriculture, Bugwood.org; Loke T. Kok, Virginia Polytechnic Institute and State University, Bugwood.org

 Collecting and Releasing Musk Thistle Weevils

-Place 500 adult head weevils or 200 adult rosette weevils in cardboard containers with tight fitting lids, and place in an ice chest.
-Do not use plastic cartons because of moisture accumulation and resulting weevil mortality.
-Weevils need to be kept on ice or in a refrigerator until release.
-Weevils should be released as soon as possible (within 48 hours) to ensure that eggs are not deposited in storage containers.
-At least 500 head weevils and/or 200 rosette weevils should be released at each site.
-Simply sprinkle weevils over the plants at a rate of about ten per plant.
+Place 500 adult head weevils or 200 adult rosette weevils in cardboard containers with tight fitting lids and place in an ice chest.
+Do not use plastic cartons because they accumulate moisture, which can cause weevil mortality.
+Keep the weevils cooled with ice or in a refrigerator until release.
+Weevils should be released as soon as possible (within 48 hours) so they do not deposit eggs in the storage containers.
+Release a minimum of 500 head weevils and/or 200 rosette weevils at each site, sprinkling 10 weevils over a single plant.
 When possible, place weevils in the upwind area of large pastures or fields.
 Adult weevils will move with prevailing winds through the entire thistle infestation.
 The head weevils will begin to lay eggs once deposited, but the rosette weevils will not lay their eggs until new musk thistle seedlings emerge in the fall.

 Integrated Control of Musk Thistle